skjolber/3d-bin-container-packing/README.md

 However accounting for container vs box size plus boxes with equal size might reduce this bound considerably, and the resulting complexity can be calculated using [PermutationRotationIterator](src/main/java/com/github/skjolberg/packing/impl/PermutationRotationIterator.java) before packaging is attempted.
 See [example] in test sources.

+There is also a [parallel version](src/main/java/com/github/skjolberg/packing/ParallelBruteForcePackager.java) of the brute-force packager, for those wishing to use it on a multicore system.

+Using a brute-force algorithm might seem to hit a wall of complexity, but taking into account number of items per order distribution for web-shops, a healthy part of the orders are within its grasp.

 # Get involved
 If you have any questions, comments or improvement suggestions, please file an issue or submit a pull-request.